Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-14-Webhook-Python-Flask-Dockerise.md

 ***
 ### Summary
-We have come along way, 2 post ago, we were talking webhooks, python and the power of flask.
+We have come along way, 2 post ago, we were talking about webhooks, python and the power of flask.
 We were also discussing bootstrapping HTML code.
 Now we have taken that and turn it into a functioning docker application.
 <br>Hopefully, you have found it useful.

 As always, please reach out if you have any questions or comments or suggestions.<br>